 To assist in efficient running of the meeting, you can submit a question in advance.
-Where possible, questions received will addressed prior to the open forum and can be submitted via www.ccmc-ltd.uk/ask
+Where possible, questions received will be addressed prior to the open forum and can be submitted via www.ccmc-ltd.uk/ask

-Please ensure that all questions are posted via the link above no later than midday on Monday 12th July.
+Please ensure that all questions are posted via the link above no later than midday on Wednesday 19th January.

 Directors gratefully request that if you wish to attend the residents meeting, and prior to submitting advance questions, you look at the key information made available on this website.

 Directors would appreciate all residents signing up to follow CCMC-Ltd so that whenever an update is added, you can be notified immediately by e-mail: www.ccmc-ltd.uk/follow/